Simhyeon/gdmarp/README.md

 - marp-cli
 - google chrome or chromium (pptx creation dependencies)

+### Optional dependencies

+- git (git flag)
+- bc (sized image macros)
+- sqlite3 (sql macro)

 ### Using docker

 You can use docker image to containerize marp-cli and chromium installation if you want.
 Please refer to marp-cli github pages to learn how to install a docker image.

 However you still need to install **m4** and **awk** to run this script.

-This might change later.
+I'm trying to make a time to build custom docker image based on official marp-cli docker image wich all dependencies included.

+### Operating system

+Any linux distributions will work out of the box if dependencies are all properly installed.
+MacOS is not guaranteed to work because this script expects to use GNU version utilites.
+However you can just install GNU version utilities.
+Windows 10 can work with WSL(Window Subsystem Linux) without problems if you use docker image.

 ### Installation

-Any linux distributions will work out of the box if dependencies are all properly installed.
-MacOs is not so sure because this script expects to use GNU version utilites.
-Windows can work with WSL(Window Subsystem Linux) without problems however it is somewhat hassel to be frankly speaking.
+Install dependencies before using gdmarp binary file.

-Simply clone or download whole repository and symlink binary file 'gdmarp' into your binary path.
+Then simply clone or download whole repository and symlink binary file 'gdmarp' into your binary path.

 e.g